Josephson-type oscillations in spin-orbit coupled Bose-Einstein condensates with nonlinear optical lattices: General Formalism

 In Eq. (\ref{eq1}), the external potential $V_{ext}$ is given by

 Here the first term gives the harmonic trapping potential and second term is the linear optical lattice(LOL) with wave number $k_l$ and strength $V_0$.
-We measure energy, length and time of the system in the units of $\hbar \omega_\perp $, $a_\perp=\sqrt{{\hbar}/{m\omega_\perp}}$, $({\omega_\perp})^{-1}$ respectively and thus rewrite the equation in dimensionless units.
+We measure energy, length and time of the system in the units of $\hbar \omega_\perp $, $a_\perp=\sqrt{{\hbar}/{m\omega_\perp}}$, $({\omega_\perp})^{-1}$ respectively and thus rewrite Eq.{\ref{eq1}} in dimensionless units.
 Understandably, effects of the first term in Eq. (\ref{eq2}) can be negligible if $\omega_\perp \gg \omega_x$.
-The nonlinear optical lattices (NOLs) introduce periodicity in the system by modulating intra- and inter-component mean-field interaction terms which are written as\cite{r17,r18}
+The nonlinear optical lattices (NOLs) which introduce periodicity in the system by modulating mean-field interaction terms are given by \cite{r17,r18}

 where $k_n$ is the wave number of the NOLs with their strengths $\gamma_1$ and $\beta_1$ respectively.
 Time varying Raman frequency $\Omega(t)$ in Eq. (\ref{eq1}) is given by

 Here $\Omega_1$ and $\omega$ stand for the amplitude and frequency of $\Omega(t)$.